mgrand/geometry/README.md

 ![adjacent2.png](documentation/resources/adjacent2.png)) or have a contains relationship (![contains1.png](documentation/resources/contains1.png)).

-Though the example drawings showed rectangles that have the same orientation (the edges of the rectange are parallel or perpendicular to each other), this was not included as a constraint in the problem statement.
+Though the example drawings show rectangles that have the same orientation (the edges of the rectange are parallel or perpendicular to each other), this was not included as a constraint in the problem statement.
 Since there was nothing in the problem description that constrained the